Introduction-to-Computer-Engineering/assignment-9-workshop-in-applied-ethics-leeanswoo/Applied_Ethics.md

      No products we design or build will violate any laws or regulations that apply.
   2. Be transparent, let the user know exactly what data/information we are recieving and taking.
      All information gathered by the company will be secure and used only for the purposes stated.
-We will never sell or otherwise compromise customer or suppier infomation.
+We will never sell or otherwise compromise customer or supplier infomation.
   3. All employees and officers of the company will avoid conflics of interest.
      No employee of the company will engage in any activity that is in conflict with the goals of the company.
 Further no employee with hold employment of any kind with a competing company or a company we do business with.